PatBall1/detectree2/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
  <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 Python package for automatic tree crown delineation based on Mask R-CNN.
-Pre-trained models are available for picking the `model_garden`.
+Pre-trained models can be picked in the `model_garden`.
-Tutorial on the package is available [here](https://patball1.github.io/detectree2/tutorial.html).
+A tutorial on how to prepare data, train models and make predictions is available [here](https://patball1.github.io/detectree2/tutorial.html).

 <sub>Code developed by Seb Hickman, James Ball, Thomas Koay, Panagiotis Ioannou, James Hinton and Matthew Archer in the [Forest Ecology and Conservation Group](https://coomeslab.org/) at the University of Cambridge.
 The Forest Ecology and Conservation Group is led by Professor David Coomes and is part of the University of Cambridge [Conservation Research Institute](https://www.conservation.cam.ac.uk/).